 4. After you’ve created the path, you can save it to a Selection.
 Now, you can do different things with your Path.
 For example, you could fill the path with a foreground color or apply a stroke to the path using the brush you have selected.

 5. If you prefer keyboard shortcuts as a way of turning a path into a selection, you simply press Ctrl+Enter (Win) / Command+Return (Mac) and Photoshop will go ahead and convert the path into a selection.

-But if you’re still not getting the kind of results you were hoping for after using the Pen Tool, then maybe you’d want to think about using a real estate photo editing company like PhotoUp.
-We have teams of experienced photo editors ready to provide you with the style and quality of editing that you’re used to delivering to your clients.
+But if you’re still not getting the kind of results you were hoping for after using the Pen Tool, then maybe you should consider using a real estate photo editing company, like PhotoUp.